-When you are in Grand Junction, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Grand Junction’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Grand Junction is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Grand Junction is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Grand Junction who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-The per capita income in Grand Junction in 2010 was $27,475, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
+The per capita income in Grand Junction in 2010 was $27,475, which is middle income relative to Colorado and the nation.
 This equates to an annual income of $109,900 for a family of four.
 However, Grand Junction contains both very wealthy and poor people as well.

 Grand Junction is a very ethnically-diverse city.
 The people who call Grand Junction home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grand Junction residents report their race to be White, followed by Asian.
 Grand Junction also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 16.95% of the city’s residents.
 Important ancestries of people in Grand Junction include German, English, Irish, Italian, and French.